 - 1. In the case of an airline with only one (1) Council, the Local Council President shall also be Master Executive Council President, provided that where a multiple Council airline reduces to a single Council/domicile airline, the President of the remaining Local Council shall, if not already so, assume the office of Master Executive Council President and is charged with immediately initiating the election of Local Council Officers under the processes of Article VIII.C.
 These Officers will complete the unexpired portion of the normal term of office of the remaining Local Council.
-In the event that there is less than six (6) months remaining of the normal term of office and will then fill the regular terms of office to which they have been elected.
-The date used for determining the length of the unexpired term of office of the remaining the length of the unexpired term of office of the remaining the length of the other domicile(s). - 2.
+In the event that there is less than six (6) months remaining of the normal term of office of the remaining Local Council, the successful candidates elected to said office will be appointed to complete the unexpired terms of office and will then fill the regular terms of office to which they have been elected.
+The date used for determining the length of the unexpired term of office of the remaining Local Council will be the date of closure of the other domicile(s). - 2.
 In the case of an airline with only one (1) Council which expands to a multiple Council airline, the Local Council President of the initial Council shall continue in office as Master Executive Council President and shall be charged with calling a meeting of the Master Executive Council at such time as Officers have been elected on the new Council(s); said meeting to be called without undue delay for the purpose of electing Master Executive Council Officers under the provisions of Sections C.4. and E.1. of this Article.